barion/barion-web-php/docs/delayed_capture.md

 )
 ```

-As you can see, the payment status is now **Authorized**, which means the customer has paid the amount and it is blocked on the bank card.
+As you can see, the payment status is now **Authorized**, which means the customer has paid the amount, and it is blocked on the bank card.
 At this point, the webshop has one day to capture the amount, as it was previously indicated in the **DelayedCapturePeriod** parameter when the payment was started.

 The shop can capture the amount by constructing the appropriate **CaptureRequestModel** instance: